SonyaMoisset/BOOK-DESIGN-UXpin/README.md

 - Design Principles for Wireframing
 - About UXPIN

+### 2. UX Design for Startups
+- The Age of User Experience Design
+- Get to Know Your Users
+- Efficient Design Techniques
+- Growth and Design Hacking
+- Get It Optimised
+- Tools, Tools, Tools

 #### Updates
 ##### 16/02/2016
 - Finished The Guide to Wireframing | Introduction